waterhog/gaia_plastics/README.md

 **Authors**

-This project was created by graduate students at the University of Washington: Cici Dai, Peiling Li, Thomas Wang, and Geoffrey Waterhouse, and was sponsored by Microsoft AI for Earth.
+This project was sponsored by Microsoft AI for Earth, and created by graduate students at the University of Washington: Cici Dai, Peiling Li, Thomas Wang, and Geoffrey Waterhouse.

 ## Requirements
 This project uses the following components.